Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 ## Adding a new quote

 **There will be many obstacles in the pursuit of your dreams.
 I had long hours of training, balancing studies and badminton.** by PV Sindhu, Indian professional badminton player

+##Adding a new quote

+**What you do not want done to yourself, do not do to others.** by Confucius, chinese philosopher